sandervandorsten/roman-flask/README.md

-## Roman numeral Converter
+## WIP: Roman numeral Converter

-Python package that can convert positive arabic numbers into roman numerals and vice versa. comes with a CLI and REST API, runnable on the Google Cloud Platform within docker
+Python package that can convert positive arabic numbers into roman numerals and vice versa.
+Comes with a CLI and REST API, runnable on the Google Cloud Platform within Docker.

+Note: Not tested. served for learning purposes only

 CLI example:
 1. `>>> python roman_mapping.py 42` outputs **XVII**